freeCodeCamp/freeCodeCamp/guide/english/swift/functions/index.md

 The statement outputMessageByGreeting("Jack") calls the outer function.
 And the statement addGreetingAndPrint() inside the outer function calls the method which outputs Hello!
 Jack in the console.

-Example 2: Nested function with parameters and return values Nested functions can contain functions with parameters and return values.
+Example 2: Nested function with parameters and return values

 ```Swift
 func operate(with symbol:String) -> (Int, Int) -> Int {